Sanmonsua/traffic-light-neural-networks/README.md

 This traffic sign recognition project demonstrates the power and versatility of convolutional neural networks in solving complex computer vision problems.
 Through systematic experimentation with different architectures and techniques, we achieved a remarkable 98% accuracy on the GTSRB dataset.

-Key learnings from this project include:
+Key learnings from this project:

 1. **The importance of convolutional layers**: Moving from a basic neural network to one with convolutional layers dramatically improved performance, highlighting their effectiveness in image recognition tasks.